mlilback/rc2SwiftClient/README.md

 * [MJLLogger](https://github.com/mlilback/MJLLogger.git) a logging framework that works cross-framework, allows only the application to enable logging, and allows enabling logging per LogCategory.
 Usable as a Logging implementation.

-* [PEGKit](https://github.com/itod/pegkit.git) a parsing expression grammar used for syntax highlighting

 * [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) reactive programming is awesome for handling of async callbacks (like making 14 network calls in a row with a single block of error handling code)

 * [SBInjector](https://github.com/mlilback/SBInjector.git) very simple dependency injection